app development governance security and compliance

 Operational impacts

-Malicious actors may exploit security vulnerabilities to launch attacks that take your system offline or make it impossible to operate for a long period.
-According to a survey by Allianz Risk Barometer, 45 percent of experts surveyed believe cyber incidents to be the most feared cause of business interruptions.
+Malicious actors may exploit security vulnerabilities to launch attacks that take your system offline or make operation impossible for a long period.
+According to a survey by Allianz Risk Barometer, 45 percent of experts surveyed believe cyber incidents are the most feared cause of business interruptions.

 Software attacks impact productivity, making it impossible to serve customers effectively.
-Securing applications in the wake of an attack also requires your IT to spend more time on system maintenance and updates, adding to the IT team's workload and distracting them from their core responsibilities.
-In more serious instances, a data breach may result in the loss of important operational data, such as trade secrets or personal contact information, which competitors can use against your business.
-It's crucial to implement robust security measures to prevent breaches and remove personal contact information from vulnerable databases.
+Securing applications after an attack also requires your IT to spend more time on system maintenance and updates, adding to the IT team’s workload and distracting them from their core responsibilities.
+In more serious instances, a data breach may result in losing critical operational data, such as trade secrets or personal contact information, which competitors can use against your business.
+Implementing robust security measures to prevent breaches and remove personal contact information from vulnerable databases is crucial.

 Reputational damage

-The reputational damage from security breaches is another reason you must take app security seriously.
+Another reason to take app security seriously is the reputational damage from security breaches.
 Customers who use your application entrust their data to you.
-When a security breach causes this data to be exposed, it erodes customer trust and loyalty to your brand, leading to a loss of business and brand value.
+When a security breach exposes this data, it erodes customer trust and loyalty to your brand, leading to a loss of business and brand value.
 Insecure applications can also raise red flags for investors and partners, impacting future business opportunities.

 Small attacks may lead to bigger attacks.

-Software security must be integral to creating trustworthy apps for any security-conscious business.
-This intricate task involves securing the technical tools you use to build, designing secure apps, and ensuring the app development process follows standard security protocols.
-Your team's people and culture can also impact your application's security.
+Software security and compliance must be integral to creating trustworthy apps for any security-conscious business.
+This intricate task involves securing the technical tools you use to build, designing secure and compliant apps, and ensuring the app development process follows standard security protocols and regulatory requirements.
+Your team’s people and culture can also impact your application’s security and compliance.
 When implemented correctly, some of the potential benefits for businesses include:

 Reduced risk of attacks

-Building secure apps involves putting measures in place to reduce security vulnerabilities and detecting potential threats before malicious actors can exploit them.
-This way, Reducing app vulnerabilities reduces the risk of attacks occurring.
-This saves you from the cost, downtime, and stress that comes from trying to remediate attacks after they have occurred.
+Building secure apps involves implementing measures to reduce security vulnerabilities and detect potential threats before malicious actors can exploit them.
+Reducing app vulnerabilities reduces the risk of attacks, which is crucial to avoid the cost, downtime, and stress that come from trying to remediate attacks after they have occurred.

 Boost in confidence

-Building secure apps protects your application's internal and external users' data.
-A lack of confidence in app security is one of the factors that may limit the adoption of business apps.
-Building a secure system enhances customer confidence.
-It fosters a sense of trust and peace of mind that enhances customers' overall experience.
+Building secure and compliant apps protects your application’s internal and external users’ data.
+A lack of confidence in-app security and compliance is one factor that may limit the adoption of business apps.
+Building a secure and compliant system enhances customer confidence.
+It fosters a sense of trust and peace of mind, enhancing customers’ overall experience.

 No business disruptions

-Identifying security risks and mitigating them at the development stage of your application prevents costly security breaches from happening later on.
-It prevents disruptions or downtime along with the other cascading issues that come with it, such as a drop in productivity, financial loss, and an overstretched IT.
+Identifying security risks and compliance issues and mitigating them at the development stage of your application prevents costly security breaches from happening later on.
+It also prevents disruptions or downtime and the other cascading issues that come with them, such as a drop in productivity, financial loss, and an overstretched IT.

 Competitive advantage

-In a world where data breaches have become commonplace, companies that manage to build secure apps are more likely to stand out in the market.
-Your software is likely to get adopted faster, leading to greater market reach, growth, and new business opportunities.
+In a world where data breaches have become commonplace, companies that manage to build secure and compliant apps are more likely to stand out in the market.
+Your software will likely be adopted faster, leading to greater market reach, growth, and new business opportunities.

-In enterprise app development, making your app more secure has to be a top priority.
-Following standard procedures and best practices can help preserve your software's integrity.
+In enterprise app development, making your app more secure and compliant has to be a top priority.
+Following standard procedures and best practices can help preserve your software’s integrity and ensure it meets regulatory requirements.

-In addition to these practices, it's essential to consider advanced security solutions like managed detection and response services, which have proven crucial in averting emergencies.
-These services enhance threat identification and quicken response times, thereby ensuring that vulnerabilities are mitigated before they can be exploited by malicious actors.
+In addition to these practices, advanced security solutions like managed detection and response services, which have proven crucial in averting emergencies, must be considered.
+These services enhance threat identification and improve response times, mitigating vulnerabilities before malicious actors exploit them.

-Some of these best practices to secure app development include:
+Some of these best practices to secure app development and ensure compliance include:

 Secure coding

-Application security begins from the point of designing and writing your code.
+Application security begins with designing and writing your code.
 Secure coding refers to the practice of designing and writing code in a way that adheres to standard security practices.
-Following these security standards protects your code from unexpected, unknown, and known vulnerabilities that hackers may try to exploit.
+Following these security standards protect your code from unexpected, unknown, and known vulnerabilities that hackers may try to exploit.

 Encrypt data

-Encrypting your software source code and all data stored or transmitted through it is one of the ways to secure your application data.
-While encryption does not prevent your app data from getting hijacked, it makes it unusable for the attackers that stole it.
+Encrypting your software source code and all data stored or transmitted through it is one way to secure your application data.
+While encryption does not prevent your app data from getting hijacked, it makes it unusable for the attackers who stole it.
 Use the latest encryption protocols, such as AES and SHA256, to protect your apps better.
 Encryption keys should also be stored away from the app and never on it.

 Test your application

 Many developers ignore security testing in a rush to deploy apps or roll out new features quickly.
 Pen-testing before deploying your app helps determine any vulnerability or security flaw.
-Mobile app pentesting can also help identify new vulnerabilities you were not aware of while verifying if the measures you put in place to detect known vulnerabilities were efficient.
+It can help identify new vulnerabilities you were unaware of while verifying if the measures you implemented to detect known vulnerabilities were efficient.

 Keep software up-to-date

 After deploying an app, patches and security updates should be released as frequently as possible.
-You should update software code based on internal quality tests as well as feedback from users.
+You should update the software code based on internal quality tests and user feedback.
 Performing patches, releasing updates, and encouraging users to download these updates will prevent hackers from exploiting any loopholes in the previous versions of your app.

 Conclusion

-The risk of malicious activities is ever-present and with the present and projected increase in enterprise app adoption, it is only bound to increase.
-Therefore, developers need to prioritize app security during development and after their apps have been deployed.
-Following the best practices stipulated above will ensure the integrity of enterprise apps and prevent the potential loss and damage that may result from the exploitation of security vulnerabilities.
+Malicious activities pose an ever-present risk, and as enterprises adopt more applications, this threat is bound to increase.
+Therefore, developers must prioritize app security and compliance during and after their apps have been deployed.
+Following the best practices stipulated above will ensure the integrity of enterprise apps and prevent the potential loss and damage that may result from exploiting security vulnerabilities and non-compliance with regulatory requirements.